GuardHei/blog-xzd/_posts/2018-04-11-waste-of-water.markdown

 From the case, thousands of half-filled water bottles are thrown into trash bin each week.
 Considering 2-3 bottles can filled up a whole bottle, it means that hundreds of bottles of clean water is wasted directly by human.
 So huge!

-The governments now promoting to put a name label on the water bottle.
+The governments are now promoting to put a name label on the water bottle.
 However, there are many, many more aspects we should concern.
 There is no time left!